jessamynsmith/twitterbot/README.rst

 - TWITTER_DRY_RUN
    If set to True, messages will be logged rather than actually posting them to Twitter.

+The underquotedbot project is a `working example`_ of using the twitterbot library to build a bot that is deployed to heroku and runs the twitter account `@the_underquoted`_.

 **Setting a Custom Message Provider**

 You can inject your own message provider by setting the following environment variable: